EliAndrewC/l7r/setting/l7r.md

 This Yasuki innovation was first deployed at the harbor of Friendly Traveler Village (then a major Yasuki trade hub) and proved sufficiently effective that Hantei the Tenth made it the empire-wide standard within a few years of its introduction.
 The system does not extend to counties: most county towns are not walled, and even those that are (typically along contested borders) generally do not see enough caravan traffic to justify the institutional overhead.
 All collection of import tariffs occurs at the provincial city or capital city tier.

+Beyond land tax and city-gate import tariffs, the Ministry of Revenue's third significant revenue stream is **business license fees**.
+The most important single category is **sake brewing**: every brewery operating above the household level must hold an annual license, with rates tiered by production volume.
+In a prosperous brewing town the sake licenses alone can exceed all other business-license revenue combined, and in counties whose economies are built around large-scale sake export (the Crane and Phoenix have several such counties) the sake license revenue can rival the land tax in scale.
+Other commonly-licensed trades include dye houses (which use regulated quantities of certain minerals and plant extracts), weapon and armor smithies (whose work is restricted by caste rules enforced through the license), pawnbrokers (who require a license to operate as collateral lenders), salt-boilers and small salt-pan operators outside the regions covered by the Imperial salt monopoly, and the larger merchant houses in any given town.
+Small artisans and casual traders are generally not licensed, both because the assessment overhead would exceed the revenue and because allowing informal cottage industry to operate untaxed is part of how Rokugani society absorbs minor economic shocks - a peasant family that begins weaving baskets or pickling vegetables for sale during a hard winter is welcomed rather than fined.

 ### The Ministry of Retainers

 The Ministry of Retainers handles stipends and tracks the rank of all the daimyo's samurai retainers.
 Administers civil service exams, and assesses candidates for promotions.
 For high-ranking positions (usually Governor or above and often County Magistrates due to the revenue associated with that position), the Ministry of Retainers will administer exams to eligible candidates, and then the Chancellery will select from a small pool of those who scored the highest.